centrosh/trdpSimulator/docs/milestones.md

 4. *As a developer, I can stub TRDP interactions for offline execution so that integration tests can run in CI.*

-## Milestone 3 – Scenario Repository & Persistence
+## Milestone 3 – Scenario Repository & Persistence ✅ Completed
 - **Goal:** Persist reusable scenarios and simulation artefacts with validation.
-The scenario catalogue and CLI management tooling now exist; the remaining work focuses on formal schemas, artefact persistence, and replay workflows.
+The scenario catalogue and CLI management tooling now bundle device profiles, enforce schemas, and persist run artefacts for replay.
 - **Duration:** 2 sprints
 - **Exit Criteria:** Repository service storing scenarios, schema validation, and artefact export CLI.